AelinXYZ/aelin/README.md

 NOTE: the first time you run the test it will be slow.
 Hardhat caches the requests to Alchemy, so it will be faster on subsequent runs

-Environment variables needed for the codebase in additon to `ALCHEMY_URL`
+Environment variables needed for the codebase in addition to `ALCHEMY_URL`

 1. `export KOVAN_PRIVATE_KEY=...` any private key with some kovan ETH on it for deployment
 2. `export ALCHEMY_API_KEY=...` the same key at the end of the `ALCHEMY_URL` environment variable but it needs to be in its own environment variable.